13 Feb How Interior Design Affects Our Emotions

 In 1955, Guy Debord defined Psychogeography, a term used in architecture and urbanism with a strong application in interior design, as “the study of the precise laws and specific effects of the geographical environment, consciously organized or not, on the emotions and behavior of individuals.”

-In our Organic Contemporary Blog, we discuss ways to transform a home into a peaceful space where we can relax, enjoy irretrievable time with family, and renew our spirits for upcoming day.
-And applying psychogeography to design, it is necessary to follow certain rules when designing interiors to improve emotions and well-being.
+In our Organic Contemporary Blog, we discuss not only trends but also creating a peaceful home where we can relax, enjoy irretrievable time with family, and renew our spirits for upcoming day.
+And applying psychogeography to design, it is necessary way to improve our clients well being.

 Our brains!
 The reason interior design affects our emotions and behavior is that our brains are designed to respond to external stimuli.
 In fact, our brains are so powerful that they process some things that we may not actively be aware of due to perception.